yetisoftworks/MeshyDB.SDK-docs/docs/data/creating.rst

       |parameters|

       tenant : :type:`string`, :required:`required`
          Indicates which tenant data to use.
-If not provided, it will use the configured default. accountName : :type:`string`, :required:`required`
+If not provided, the system will assume to use the default client. accountName : :type:`string`, :required:`required`
          Indicates which account you are connecting for authentication. publicKey : :type:`string`, :required:`required`
          Public accessor for application.
       username : :type:`string`, :required:`required`
-         Username of user.
+         Unique identifier for user or device.
       mesh : :type:`string`, default: class name
          Identifies name of mesh collection. e.g. person.